Warm Place. Cool Shul.

 What is a CSA?

 CSA stands for Community Supported Agriculture.
 A CSA offers the opportunity to buy and eat food that was grown by a local farmer, minimally-packaged, and is grown in ways that support the health of the planet.
-To join a CSA individuals or families commit in advance to buy organic produce from a local farm over the growing season, typically from May to October.
+To join a CSA, individuals or families commit in advance to buy organic produce from a local farm over the growing season, typically from May to October.
 The members’ advance payment helps to support the farmer’s season start up costs, which are usually significant.
 In return, produce is delivered once a week to a central pick-up location, where members rotate as volunteers to set it out for pickup.
 Usually there are subsidies for people who are low-income and produce that is left-over is usually given to a homeless shelter or soup kitchen.
 A CSA is a small-scale but effective way to confront some of the global challenges of pollution, land degradation and poor nutrition.
-And by their nature, CSA’s are platforms for strengthening community and for volunteer leadership development.
+By their nature, CSA's are platforms for strengthening community and for volunteer leadership development.

 What is the Hazon CSA?

 Hazon is America’s largest Jewish environmental group.
 They work to create healthy and sustainable communities in the Jewish world and beyond.
 Adath Israel has partnered with Hazon because they are a perfect match for our Jewish community and our partnership provides us with the opportunity to: